How to Mow your Lawn in the Winter

 Fescue is a cold-season grass and thrives in the winter and cooler months.
 Mowing needs to be done weekly, except when new grass is present.
 Proper height for fescue grass is 3-4 inches in the cooler months.

-In the winter, our warm-season grasses are likely dormant.
+In the winter, warm-season grasses, including Bermuda and zoysia, go dormant.
+But remember, winter is a time for less care, but not “no care.”
 Before winter hits, make sure to do one last good mow, especially if you see some taller grass.
+Remember, a little height will provide some extra insulation from extreme cold weather.
 This mowing job should last you throughout the winter.
 No mowing needs to be done on warm-season grasses during the winter in the south.

 Keep in mind that the brown color of warm season grass in the winter is not an indication that it is dead; it has simply gone dormant and will turn green once the temperatures are warm enough again.